What is the Office of International Programs?

 In order to do a GLISP, students have to apply the previous semester and have their applications approved by the College Curriculum Council.

 The deadline is typically the first Friday in April for the fall semester and the first Friday in November the spring semester.

 What is my role as Faculty Sponsor?

 As a Faculty Sponsor, you guide the student(s) through the process of creating the course and then executing it, e.g. pointing them to resources like readings and books, and ensuring that they are on track with their syllabus.
 As part of the application process, you will have to complete a short faculty sponsor statement, expressing your support for this course.
-During the course of the GLISP, you are responsible for evaluating the student when s/he takes the course and for giving him/her a final grade.
+During the course of the GLISP, you are responsible for evaluating the student when they take the course and for giving a final grade.
 In a GLISP, your role is more advisory in nature than in a traditional on-campus course.

 What are the OIP’s expectations for Faculty Sponsors?

 We understand that faculty members have intense schedules and that the GLISPs they sponsor are on a voluntary basis.
-Keeping that in mind, we have very minimal requirements from Faculty Sponsors:
+Keeping that in mind, requirements from Faculty Sponsors include:

-- Sit in on weekly Skype meetings or engage in weekly discussions by email with your student.
+- Sit in on weekly Zoom meetings or engage in weekly discussions by email with your student.

 - Evaluate at least a midterm and a final assignment, and submit final course grade.